pslabs-ps/CMM2-DeluxeEdition-GEN2/README.md

 <a name="ir"></a>
 # 10. IR sensor
-Device is equiped with IR sensor, only standard RC remotes will work with libraries included in MMBasic
+Device is equipped with IR sensor, only standard RC remotes will work with libraries included in MMBasic

 Example code can be found below:
 ```basic